 - reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematicallanguage

 - can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 During year 7, students have their first exposure to some of the concepts that they will study in greater depth as they progress through school.
 The main topics that they cover are: – algebra and its uses, mental arithmetic methods, calculating with fractions, sets, co-ordinates and probability amongst other things.
 Students will be arranged into two bands, each comprising of two tutor groups.

 The students will revisit many of the topics first studied in year 7, and will consolidate and expand their knowledge of those areas.
 We try to use as many real life and practical examples as possible to introduce the importance of Mathematics to everyday life.
 Students are set prior to the start of the year, from set 1 to 5.
 This ensures that our more able students are challenged every lesson and that those who find maths difficult get the support they need.

 Students again revisit topics from the year 7 & 8 programmes of study, in addition to meeting new topics such as Pythagoras’ Theorem.
 They will follow a transition unit which bridges the gap between key 3 and 4, with a view to starting the GCSE course proper in the summer term.

-From September 2015, the GCSE course changes and the emphasis becomes much more on application of knowledge.
+From September 2015, the GCSE course changed and the emphasis much more on application of knowledge.
 There has been a shift of emphasis from previous years and so the attainment targets are now Number, Ratio and Proportion, Algebra, Shape and space, Handling data and Probability.
 Grading has also changed, now being a number scale from 1 to 9.